 While many people may easily observe light, bluish-green veins at various places on their legs and experience no discomfort whatsoever, others may find thick, bulging, blue veins that result in a feeling of heaviness and pain.
 In fact, nearly 40 million Americans have or will have problems with varicose veins at some point during their lives, describing symptoms of throbbing, cramping, and even mild swelling of the ankles and feet.
-If you are experiencing this sort of discomfort, compression therapy at the Venus Vein Clinic in Omaha, Nebraska may be the first step on your road to recovery.
+If you are experiencing this sort of discomfort and learn on how you can get rid of veins, compression therapy at the Venus Vein Clinic in Omaha, Nebraska may be the first step on your road to recovery.

 What Is Compression Therapy?